Azure/iotedge/builds/e2e/proxy/proxy.md

 This file documents how to set up a proxy environment in Azure for our E2E tests.

-The environment includes two VMs, both running Ubuntu 18.04:
+The environment includes:

-- The "proxy server" VM has full network connectivity and runs an HTTP proxy server (squid).
+- A proxy server VM - full network connectivity, runs an HTTP proxy server (squid).

-- The "proxy client" VM has no internet-bound network connectivity except through the proxy server, and runs the latest version of moby engine.
+- One or more proxy client VMs (aka "runners") - no internet-bound network connectivity except through the proxy server.

-Enter the commands below in your shell to deploy and configure the VMs.
-The commands use the Azure CLI (`az`).
-As part of the deployment, the proxy client will run a few commands to verify that it has no direct HTTP connectivity to the internet.
+- A Key Vault that contains the private keys used to SSH into the runner VMs.

+After installing the Azure CLI, enter the following commands to deploy and configure the VMs:

 ```sh
 cd builds/e2e/proxy/